-In town, the Promised Land Zoo offers a new drive-thru experience this year.
-This summer the private zoo expanded to include a drive-thru safari experience, and during the Christmas season, that drive-thru safari has turned into a Christmas light display complete with a live Nativity and animal encounters.
-To read more about our experience at Promised Land Zoo this summer, click here.
+In town, the Promised Land Zoo offered a new drive-thru experience in 2017.
+That summer the private zoo expanded to include a drive-thru safari experience, and during the Christmas season, that drive-thru safari has turned into a Christmas light display complete with a live Nativity and animal encounters.
+To read more about our experience at Promised Land Zoo, click here.

 4. Festive Shopping

 Branson provides many opportunities for shopping, and the decorations in Branson will definitely put you in the mood for buying Christmas gifts for the special people in your life.

 The Grand Village, located on the famous 76 Strip, even has a shop that sells Christmas merchandise all year round!